A Tale of Two Efficient and Informative Negative Sampling Distributions: Introduction

 If there exists a way to sample the subset of confusing classes from the skewed distribution, the training progress would be largely accelerated.
 However, as evident from the example, such ground-truth distribution depends on the input sample and current model parameters.
 Moreover, this distribution varies significantly as training progresses.
-Consider the same query 'Nike Running Shoes', initially, when the network has not learned anything and has random weights, all classes are equally confusing.
+Consider the same query 'Nike Running Shoes'.
+Initially, when the network has not learned anything and has random weights, all classes are equally confusing.
 Thus, uniform sampling is optimal initially as the network has just started to learn.
-As the training progresses, the network's belief starts getting more concentrated on a few classes; at this time, a negative sample of say 'baby toys' is not at all useful because the network has already learned to tell them apart.
+As the training progresses, the network's belief starts getting more concentrated on a few classes; at this time, a negative sample of say 'baby toys' for query `Nike Running Shoes' is not a very informative negative sample because the network has already learned to tell them apart.
 The sampling distribution keeps changing, often drastically, as the training progresses.

-To the best of our knowledge, there does not exist any statistical sampling scheme and implementation for adaptive Negative Sampling, where the cost of maintaining and updating the distribution, per iteration, is $\mathcal{O}(1)$ (independent of the number of classes).
-This is because the input, current true class, and parameters update all the sampling weights in every iteration.
+If we have $N$ classes, given the labeled training instance $(x,y)$, the relevance of any other class $z \ne y$ is a non-trivial function of the input and the parameters.
+To the best of our knowledge, there does not exist any statistical sampling scheme for adaptive Negative Sampling, where the cost of maintaining and updating the distribution, per iteration, is asymptotically $\mathcal{O}(1)$ (independent (or logarithmic) of the number of classes).
+The input feature $x$, current true class $y$, and the parameters all change every iteration, causing the sampling weights to change.
+As a result, it appears that any non-trivial adaptive sampling will require at least $O(N)$ work even to compute these sampling weights (or score).
 It is widely assumed that there is no such sampling scheme, and hence several heuristic alternatives are proposed.

-The first set of alternatives use a static distribution.
+\textbf{Negative Sampling Heuristic with a Static Distribution:} The first set of alternatives use a static distribution ~\citep{bengio2008adaptive}.
 The most popular ones, implemented in TensorFlow, assume a static distribution such as the distribution based on the frequency of classes.
-Uniform sampling is another popular choice.
+Uniform sampling is another popular choice. \\